wp-plugins/bepro-listings/readme.txt

 Integration with other plugins in our suite is always free and integrated into the core of our plugins.
 For example, activating payment features for BePro Listings requires that you have BePro Cart installed.
 The notification features are similar, requiring BePro Email to be installed.
 This separation allows us to develop multiple products with extensive payment and notification features.
 Most importantly, this architecture provides a central and familiar interface for you to manage these features.

 == Changelog ==

+= 2.1.99999 (July 23rd, 2015) =

+* Small tweak to l_featured var in display_listings shortcode
+* Major advancement in how we manage category csv uploads.
+Now you can use the category names instead of id's.
+* Improve how we handle post_id's that don't exist during csv uploads
+* Handle multiple photo uploads via csv import
+* Extend listing_types_by_post function to also provide term name and slug
+* Further tweak to clear search feature.
+* New toolbar button for quick access to BPL Options

 = 2.1.99998 (July 21st, 2015) =